University of Minnesota Messenia Expedition: The University of Minnesota Messenia Expedition (1961–1968)

 The findings of the project, which eventually surveyed around 3800 km2 of Messenia, were published in the multidisciplinary volume The Minnesota Messenia Expedition: Reconstructing a Bronze-Age Regional Environment in 1972, edited by McDonald and Rapp.
-Reviewing the work in the American Journal of Archaeology, L. Vance Watrous credited it, along with Blegen's volumes from the Pylos excavations, as having established Messenia as 'the best-documented region of prehistoric Greece', an estimation echoed by Sterling Dow.
+Reviewing the work in the American Journal of Archaeology, L. Vance Watrous credited it, along with Blegen's volumes from the Pylos excavations, as having established Messenia as "the best-documented region of prehistoric Greece", an estimation echoed by the Mycenaean scholar Sterling Dow.
 In total, the project found 215 prehistoric sites and a further 98 inhabited between the Classical and medieval periods.
-The project estimated the overall population of Mycenaean Messenia at around 50,000, a figure McDonald reaffirmed in 1979 article, co-written with Joan Carothers.
+The project estimated the overall population of Mycenaean Messenia at around 50,000, a figure McDonald reaffirmed in a 1979 article co-written with Joan Carothers.

 The excavation of Nichoria (1969–1975)

-McDonald saw the excavation of Nichoria as the second phase of the Minnesota expedition, and as an opportunity to test in detail the large-scale hypotheses generated by the survey project.
-During the UMME survey, the site was suggested by John Chadwick as a possible location for the settlement known in the Linear B as ti-mi-to-a-ke-e: the capital of Pylos' 'Further Province' and an important site for the flax industry, as well as the region's coastal defence.
+The excavation of Nichoria was conceived as the second phase of the Minnesota expedition, and as an opportunity to test in detail the large-scale hypotheses generated by the survey project.
+During the UMME survey, the site was suggested by John Chadwick as a possible location for the settlement known in the Linear B as 𐀵𐀗𐀶𐀀𐀑𐀁 (ti-mi-to-a-ke-e): the capital of Pylos' 'Further Province' and an important site for the flax industry, as well as the region's coastal defence.